 Nassau County Child Support Attorney

-Helping Parents Navigate Child Support in Suffolk County, Queens, the Bronx, Brooklyn, Manhattan, Staten Island, and Westchester County
+Helping Parents in Suffolk County, Queens, the Bronx, Brooklyn, Manhattan, Staten Island, and Westchester County

 Both legal parents are required under New York law to provide financial support for their child.
 It is commonly the case with divorced parents for the noncustodial parent (the parent who has less time with the child) to pay support to the custodial parent for the care of the child.
 Kirshblum Taber PC has decades of experience helping parents navigate child support disputes, and we can help you better understand how to calculate child support based on your income thresholds.
 We also help parents who feel they are paying a lot of support.

-Schedule an initial consultation with our family law firm today to discuss your case in more detail.
-Call (516) 908-8842 to learn more.
+Schedule an initial consultation with our child support lawyers in Nassau County today to discuss your case in more detail.
+Call (516) 908-8842 or fill out our online contact form to learn more.

 The amount of child support a parent needs to pay is based on both parents' income per year and the number of children to cover.
 To calculate the basic child support amount, the court will add the gross income of both parents and multiply it by a certain percentage based on the number of children (e.g., 17% for one child, 25% for two children).
 Note that gross income refers to all an individual’s earnings (with the appropriate deductions like public assistance), as well as workers’ compensation awards and pensions.
 After reaching the basic child support amount, the court may add other payments to cover obligations like childcare, healthcare, and education.